Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-06-recipe-brinjal-fry.md

   - Recipe
 ---

 This is a simple recipe for a delicious South Indian style **Eggplant (aka Brinjal, aka Katthirikkaai)** fry.
-While it is a great side dish to pair with various South Indian dishesm it also works a great way to incorporate eggplants in a meal as side with rice or bread.
+While it is a great side dish to pair with various South Indian dishes it also works a great way to incorporate eggplants in a meal as side with rice or bread.
 I have been told by friends who were not fans of eggplants that they enjoyed this dish because of all the other flavors and components that make up the dish.

 ## Ingredients (for 2-3 servings)